nevesnunes/env/common/code/cheats/pwn.md

 - buffer size - check allocated frame for locals, take largest offset
 - overwritten return address - jmp to infinite loop, if app hangs, it worked
 - check if payload is malformed - set breakpoint (INT 3 == \xCC), if process doesn't stop, instructions up to breakpoint are malformed
-- heap spraying - multiple instances of NOP slide + shellcode concatenated => high chance of jumping to shellcode
 - process io - use `mkfifo` + pwntools `gdb.attach()` to send payloads at specific points

 ### cyclic pattern